 New Catalogues can be added to the federation using the remote catalogues list.
 This remote list is a catalogue repository maintained by Engineering.
+The administrator has the possibility to choose between different remote catalogues lists, imported from different instances of catalogue federations.
 In the remote catalogue list an Idra administrator can find certified catalogues and by clicking on the plus icon he can insert the selected catalogue in his/her Idra instance.

 Activate/Deactivate a Catalogue

 This functionality allows the administrator to manage on which catalogues the user can perform searches.
 Indeed, if a catalogue is active users will find its datasets during a search; if a catalogue is inactive user will not find any of its datasets during a search.

 By default, Catalogues are automatically synchronized from the platform taking advantage of the refresh period attribute.
 If an administrator will force the synchronization of a catalogue they would have to click on its synchronize button.

 The administrator can download a DCAT-AP dump the Federated Open Data Catalogue.
 They can choose to download a single catalogue dump or the complete federation dump by clicking respectively on the download button in the catalogue's row of the table or on the global download button located at the bottom of the table.